01 Aug How Much Does a Website Cost?

 Survival in the global economy requires innovative business strategies such as marketing your business online.
 As mobile and internet technologies converge, more commercial activities are taking place on the internet, making the website an indispensable tool for any business.
 Business owners who understand the importance of having an online presence often wonder how much does a website cost and is it a worthy investment?

 How much does a website cost?

-The cost of creating and maintaining a website can vary according to the design elements, complexity of its functions and the type of internet marketing services required to support it.
-It is possible to create your own website for “free” using an open source content management system like WordPress.com or a website building like those offered by many hosting companies.
-Although these websites are free / low-cost, the functionality they offer is often restrictive and in some cases, if you change hosting companies, then you lose access to the CMS your website is built on meaning you will no longer be able to make changes.
+The cost of creating and maintaining a website can vary according to the design elements, the complexity of its functions and the type of internet marketing services required to support it.
+It is possible to create your own website for “free” using an open-source content management system like WordPress.com or a website building like those offered by many hosting companies.
+Although these websites are free/low-cost, the functionality they offer is often restrictive and in some cases, if you change hosting companies, then you lose access to the CMS your website is built on meaning you will no longer be able to make changes.
 Following is a list of some of the aspects of website design that influence how much a website will cost you.